 With this policy, if zombies attacked, you’d be covered, because zombies weren’t specifically excluded by your HO-3 policy.

 No matter which basic policy you get, it’s not going to cover everything than can damage or destroy your home.
 Typical homeowners policies don’t cover:

-- Bad things that happen because you failed to maintain your home (like mold)
+- Problems that occur because you failed to maintain your home (like mold)

 - Nuclear accidents

 - Ground movement and holes caused by mining (known as mine subsidence insurance)

 You can buy additional policies to cover some, but not all, of those perils.

 Even if insurance is available for the most common natural disaster in your area, you may not be able to buy it if your home has features that make it vulnerable.
 For example, a home with unrated wood shake roof shingles may be tough to insure in an area where wildfires are common.